Serve Sunday Dinner with Venison from an Electric Roaster.

 Every year my husband, Leon Pantenburg, brings home something wild to cook.
 Sometimes he’s blessed with a good hunt or a friend will donate his or her kill.
-Some years we eat venison, goose, duck, wild pork and even alligator.
+(Here is how to make sure that venison doesn’t taste “gamey.”)
+Some years we eat venison, goose, duck, squirrel, rabbit, wild pork and even alligator.

 For the record, I’m not a fan of cutting up creatures in the kitchen that tend to leave behind a spot of blood or random strand of fur.
 I prefer that part is handled outside.
 But, our kitchen does have terrific knives, so after cleaning and boning out game, the easy part is slicing and dicing for a wild game recipe.

 There’s nothing like a slowly smoked venison roast, goose or duck.
 But, that’s a big commitment of time and today is not that day.
 So, I dragged out the electric roaster and started gathering my spices.
 The rest was pretty easy.